 As a “newcomer” to the Hillcrest Platte County staff, I never truly understood the integral role a resident manager or houseparent plays in our program participants’ lives.
 Sure, I am familiar with the terms “houseparent” and “resident manager” (we use both terms depending on the program).
 However, I now have a better understanding of these Hillcrest Platte County front-line warriors.
-Toni Kelzer, resident manager for the 90-day adult housing program, and Theo & Malia Davis, houseparents for the young adult program, have dedicated their lives to helping the HPC housing program participants move from homelessness to self-sufficiency and discover a purpose for the future!
+Toni Kelzer, resident manager for the 90-day adult housing program, and Theo & Malia Davis, houseparents for the young adult program, are just some of our resident managers who have dedicated their lives to helping the HPC housing program participants move from homelessness to self-sufficiency and discover a purpose for the future!

 “I became a resident Manager for the young adults back in August of 2018.
 I’m a pastor and have been in youth/young adult ministry for 16 years now.
 As much as I enjoy preaching the gospel in a church setting, I jumped at the opportunity for my family to live onsite with these young adults and be daily examples for them.
 For me, the most rewarding parts are when residents share with me aspects of their life.
 To celebrate achieving a goal like getting a raise, enrolling in college, or learning how to cook on the stove.
 These are things residents don’t have to share with me.
 So when they do, I make sure to celebrate with them as best as I can!
 The greatest struggle is building relationships with them, giving them wise advice, yet sometimes still seeing them make poor decisions.
 As a parent of two, I know all too well that we can’t choose for young people.
 They have to make the right choice on their own.
 But our door is never closed, and we love to work with them once they are mature enough to do the internal work necessary to be successful!”